erikoest/symath/README.md

 Caveat: Exterior algebra and differential forms are not well understood by the author of this code.
-The following has not been reviewed by any others who understand the subject better than me, and it may very well contain a lot of errors and misunderstandings.
+The following has not been reviewed by anyone who understand the subject well.
+It may very well contain a lot of errors and misunderstandings.

 Forms can be defined in several ways.
 The following are equal.
 All of them will create a oneform in the default vector space: